 What lesson did this experience teach you?

-How did this experience influence your perspective about the future?
+How did this experience influence your perspective on the future?

 Did this experience inspire a change in you and how you live?
 Was the change good or bad?

-Has your perception of things like faith, race, social class, gender, and life in general changed as a result of this experience?
+Has your perception of trivial issues like faith, race, social class, gender, and life in general changed due to this experience?